The Baltimore Metro Subway system, hereafter called the Baltimore

 located near much of anything useful, they all have parking facilities and bus lanes.

-side.
-This is normal practice for almost every Metro system at the end of a line unless
+This is normal practice for almost every Metro/subway system at the end of a line

-The storage tracks in between the rush hours, the filled up parking lot gives it away.
+The storage tracks in between the rush hours, the parking lot gives it away.

-Coming down on the southbound side of 795, you get these views of the stub tracks used for storage outside the rush hours.
-SEP2010
+Coming down on the southbound side of 795, you get these views of the tracks used for storage

-This NB train is getting ready to enter the Owings Mills station.
-Notice
+Above 3 pictures: This NB train is getting ready to enter the Owings Mills

 It is doubtful that the MTA will ever extend the Metro north of here, but hey,